danielguillan/quantity-queries/README.md

 		box-shadow: 0 1px 3px #000;
 	}

 	// Add a red outline to `li` items when there is an even number of them
 	@include even() {
 		outline: solid 2px red;
 	}

-// Add a blue outline to `li` items when there is an odd number of number
+	// Add a blue outline to `li` items when there is an odd number of them
 	@include even() {
 		outline: solid 2px blue;
 	}